utybo/ZoroarkKB/_articles/aPTST.md

     treat differently)
   * A specific edge-case that your code *should* handle.
 * Repeatable: it can be ran multiple times.
-* Stateless: it must be able to run no matter what the configurations are
+* Stateless: it must be able to run no matter what the configurations are[^3]
 * File-less: using unit tests to check file-related manipulations is an extremely bad idea.
 * Network-less: same as above but for network-related interactions